rcpsilva/Transferability/Docs/LogME.md

 ### Reference

 Bao, Yajie, et al. "An empirical analysis of pre-trained model transferability."
 In 2021 International Conference on Machine Learning (ICML), pp. 2309-2313.
 2021.

-This structured document provides a conceptual overview, mathematical basis, and a practical example of how to calculate LogME, emphasizing its role in assessing the transferability of pre-trained models in machine learning tasks.